 Students practice foundational movements and patterns including body isolations, footwork, coordination, power, balance, strength & flexibility.
 They learn also about rhythm, rhyme, melody, cadence etc. They'll improve auditory and visual focus enabling them to be more aware, conscious and reflective.

-Students are encouraged to implement other movement practices too, including ballet, jazz, gymnastics, sports, martial arts, etc. all of which Andre is well versed in.
+Everyone is encouraged to implement other movement practices too, including ballet, jazz, gymnastics, sports, martial arts, etc. all of which Andre is well versed in.
 They won't be simply learning dance moves, but engaging in the creative process to rethink and feel those moves in ways unique to each student.
 The skills developed through visual, musical and movement arts helps children explore their creativity by making cool things out of ordinary materials, and by building the confidence needed to problem solve and find appreciation in anything.